TIM4biz API support, tutorial and sample code

 Simple Python example - HTTP POST

 Simple Python code demonstrating making a call to the SetSMS method.
-Replace the bearer token
+This example won't succeed without a TIM4biz messaging licence.

 API page not showing updates